shog-ai/shoggoth/src/docs/md/docs.md

 Shoggoth Explorer is a web interface exposed by all Shoggoth Nodes, which can be used to lookup and inspect Shoggoth Nodes and Resources.
 Shoggoth Explorer also contains documentation for Shoggoth and a reference for the Shoggoth Node API.

 The documentation you are reading is part of the Shoggoth Explorer.
-If you have installed Shoggoth, you also have a copy of the Shoggoth Explorer on your computer.
+If you have installed Shoggoth, you also have a copy of the Shoggoth Explorer, and therefore a copy of this documentation on your computer.
 You can access it by running a Shoggoth node:

 ```bash